 1. Set the instrument to high range (HR).
-Refer to the instrument documentation.
+For DR300, push the up arrow button.
+For PCII, push the menu button, checkmark button, then the menu button again.

-2. Prepare the blank: Fill a 1-cm/10-mL sample cell to the 5-mL mark with sample.
+2. Prepare the blank: Rinse a 1-cm/10-mL sample cell and cap three times with sample.
+Fill the sample cell to the 5-mL mark with sample.
 Close the sample cell.